asatarin/testing-distributed-systems/README.md

 * [Simulation Tests in TigerBeetle](https://github.com/tigerbeetledb/tigerbeetle/blob/main/docs/HACKING.md#simulation-tests) —
   TigerBeetle is a distributed financial accounting database built in Zig programming language and uses simulation tests inspired by [Dropbox](#dropbox) and [FoundationDB](#foundationdb).
+* [TigerStyle!
+(Or How To Design Safer Systems in Less Time)](https://youtu.be/w3WYdYyjek4) by Joran Dirk Greef — talk about TigerStyle, philosophical approach to design and build distributed systems at TigerBeetle.
+This style greatly contributed to improving developer productivity, reliability and correctness in TigerBeetle.

 See also [deterministic simulation](#deterministic-simulation) section.